 Investigate and verify the presence of the vulnerability

 Address the vulnerability, assess it's relative severity and develop a fix, if deemed relevant

 Notify you when the vulnerability has been fixed

-Please allow a reasonable time to address the discovered vulnerability.
+We also ask for a reasonable time to respond to a report and address the discovered vulnerability.
 Fixes and mitigations are prioritized depending on the impact severity and ease of exploitation.
 We will make our best effort to communicate every update throughout the entire process.
-Researchers are welcomed to inquire about updates within reason (please no more than once every 14 days).
+Researchers are welcomed to inquire about updates within reason (no more than once every 14 days).